nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the resetting all ingredients' levels operation works, assuming that the `i-reset-all` command calls `Model#setIngredient(Ingredient target, Ingredient newAmount)` only once.
-This happens when only one ingredient's level is not at zero before the execution of the `i-reset-all` command.
+This happens when only one ingredient before the execution of the `i-reset-all` command.

 ![Reset all Ingredients' Levels Sequence Diagram](images/IngredientResetAllSequenceDiagram.png)